Firehed/webauthn-php/README.md

 > [!NOTE]
 > Challenges can be serialized, and thus can be stored directly in a session, as well as most caches.
+> If you are not using sessions in your application (e.g. an API), make sure it's stored in a way that's associated with the authenticating user.

 ```php
 <?php